The Grand Hotel

 ‘These olives are setting the world on fire,’ crooned my Step-Mum before declaring, ‘this is just like eating at The Grand!’…‘I’m not usually a fan of sirloin but this is perfect and the seasoning is divine’ complimented my Dad who barbecues all the time, ’This is as good as I can do!’
 A ringing endorsement to how exceptional this takeaway actually is.

 Even with the rain and change of plans, we had a grand old time.
 The ice was broken successfully and thanks to The Grand, we had a stress-free day full of stunning food.
 So, if you find yourself, like me, with a special event coming up, I highly recommend letting The Grand do the hard work so you can focus on pouring the wine.
-You can pre-order your BBQ box here, or check out some of the other takeaway menus The Grand has to offer - be sure to quote 'RB GRAND' when ordering!

 The Victoria Lounge